 Man and child looking at tools

-Extra Costs in Buying a House
+What Are the Extra Costs When Buying a House?

 You’re ready to buy a new home and it’s time to get your financial ducks in a row.
 A down payment and mortgage are a given — you may even know you’ll need proof of homeowners insurance up front.
 But are you prepared for the additional costs associated with buying a home that can show up when buying a house?